 James's wife, Sally, is having a baby.
 Sally needs care after the birth and James has a note from his doctor stating he needs to care for her.
-James can use sick leave during this time.
+James can use up to 48 hours of his own sick leave during this time.